 – Our dogs Raoul, a borderaussie and Thor, a boerboel

 – Kloa, the house-cat, as well as a barn-cat named Maxi who has decided he is moving in with us and refuses to leave the house…

-– The goats – 21 swedish native breed milking goats.
+– The goats – 31 swedish native breed milking goats.
 The oldest ones who were the first to arrive at the farm named after different states in the US such as Florida, Alaska, Hawaii, Maine, etc (the story behind this is that we bought them on July 4th!).
 The first group born at the farm (2018) are named after Greek goddesses and mythical creatures.

 We plan to expand the farm with some turkeys, and of course a couple of horses when the time is right.
-Besides that we want to expand the goat herd organically by breeding them, our goal is to keep about 40 milking goats, but during the spring/summer we have up to 100 goats on the farm since we raise all of the kids.
+Our goal is to keep about 40 milking goats, but during the spring/summer we have up to 100 goats on the farm since we raise all of the kids.